tjhunter/karps/doc/paper/scratch.md

 $$
 \sum_{x\in\mathcal{U}}d\left(x\right)<\infty
 $$
-In terms of types:
+In terms of types, a simple dataset could be defined as such:
 ```hs
 type Dataset a = a -> Nat
 ```

-__Note__ Basic arithmetic over sets ensures that the function defined above is a measure in the sense of distributions.
+__Note__ Basic arithmetic over sets ensures that the function defined above is a measure in the sense of distributions (TODO: add link to definition of measures).
 Since we work with a countable and separable set, we do not need the technical conditions that would be found in more more complex normed spaces.
 A part of this work is dedicated to working out the sufficient conditions that would hold in all generality.